Pisces (character)

-Pisces is the name of different fictional characters appearing in American comic books published by Marvel Comics.
+Pisces is the name of several fictional characters appearing in American comic books published by Marvel Comics.

 Publication history

 The original Pisces first appeared in Avengers #72 (January 1970), and was created by Roy Thomas and Sal Buscema.

 The character subsequently appears in Avengers #120-123 (February–May 1974), Ghost Rider #7 (August 1974), Iron Man #184 (July 1984), and West Coast Avengers #26 (November 1987), in which he is killed.

 Pisces appeared as part of the "Zodiac" entry in the Official Handbook of the Marvel Universe Deluxe Edition #20.

 Fictional character biography

 Noah Perricone

-Noah Perricone is a founding member of the Zodiac, and his base of operations was Miami, Florida.
+Noah Perricone is a founding Zodiac member, and his base of operations was Miami, Florida.
 The Zodiac Cartel was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
 Each member was based in a different American city as part of his nationwide criminal network, with the ultimate goal of world economic and political domination.

 The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
 Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
 Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
 A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.